khulnasoft-lab/clix.py/docs/tutorial/options/callback-and-context.md

 It's also possible to not declare its type.
 It will still work.

-And it's possible to not declare the `value` parameter at all, and, for example, only get the `typer.Context`.
+And it's possible to not declare the `value` parameter at all, and, for example, only get the `clix.Context`.
 That will also work.